Kali Exploitation with Metasploit

 When you open the terminal in the LabEx VM, you will be automatically connected to the Kali Linux container's shell.
 There is no need to manually start the container or enter the shell; the environment is already configured for you.

 Before using Metasploit, you need to ensure it is installed in the Kali Linux container.
-Let's update the package list and install the Metasploit Framework by typing the following commands in the terminal and pressing Enter after each one:
+First, update the package list by typing the following command in the terminal and pressing Enter:

 apt update